 Do I Have a Pradaxa Lawsuit?

-Free Pradaxa Lawsuit Evaluation: If you suffered a serious injury after taking Pradaxa, or if a loved one died while being treated with Pradaxa, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Pradaxa suit and we can help.
+Free Pradaxa Lawsuit Evaluation: Again, if you or a loved one was injured by Pradaxa, you should contact our law firm immediately.
+You may be entitled to compensation by filing a Pradaxa Suit and our lawyers can help.